Azure/mobile-services-samples/CordovaNotificationsArticle/readme.md

-# Use Microsoft Azure to push notifications Cordova apps
+# Use Microsoft Azure to push notifications to Cordova apps

 This sample shows how to use Microsoft Azure with the Apache Cordova Tools for Visual Studio 2013 to enable push notifications to your Cordova apps running on iOS or Android devices.
 The sample supports the MSDN Magazine Article [Use Microsoft Azure to Push Notifications to Cordova Apps](http://aka.ms/yh3uh5).
 The  Mobile Services client is used to register for template-based push notifications with Azure Notification Hubs, which is then used to send push notifications from a platform notification service (PNS) to your Cordova app running on iOS or Android.